robertagr/robertagr/README.md

 # Ciao everybody! :sparkles:

-This is Roberta Grasso, a former Marketing Manager from :it: who is taking its first steps into software development! 💻
+I'm Roberta Grasso, a former Marketing Manager from :it: taking my first steps into software development! 💻

 :point_right: [A look into my Linkedin](https://www.linkedin.com/in/roberta-grasso-40b940172/)